AndreuJove/api_extractions/README.md

 ## Build with:
 - [Pandas](https://pandas.pydata.org/docs/) - is an opensource, BSD-licensed library providing high-performance, easy-to-use data structures and data analysis tools for the Python programming language.
 - [Requests](https://pandas.pydata.org/docs/) - is an opensource, BSD-licensed library providing high-performance, easy-to-use data structures and data analysis tools for the Python programming language.
+- [Argparser](https://docs.python.org/3/library/argparse.html) - The argparse module makes it easy to write user-friendly command-line interfaces.
+The program defines what arguments it requires, and argparse will figure out how to parse those out of sys.argv.
+The argparse module also automatically generates help and usage messages and issues errors when users give the program invalid arguments.
+- [Logging](https://docs.python.org/3/howto/logging.html) - Logging is a means of tracking events that happen when some software runs.
+The software’s developer adds logging calls to their code to indicate that certain events have occurred.
 <br />